How Can I Use the Proceeds from My PPP Loan?

 How Does Loan Forgiveness Work?

 Many businesses plan to seek forgiveness of their PPP loans.
 If you do, you will want to apply for forgiveness within 10 months after your covered period ends (i.e., before the loans deferral period ends and you have to start making loan payments).
 Once you apply, you will need to show that you have used the loan proceeds for forgivable purposes, and that at least 60% of the loan forgiveness amount was spent on payroll costs that are eligible for loan forgiveness.
 In addition, your forgiveness amount may be reduced in certain circumstances if you are paying employees less, or have fewer employees, than you did before the pandemic.
 If you qualify, the SBA will forgive the loan, or part of the loan, and your bank will discharge the forgiven debt.
+Additional information about PPP loan forgiveness, including the application process, is available here.

 If I Don’t Qualify for Loan Forgiveness, What Are My Terms?